Kratochvilova/archdiffer/README.md

 An example of very basic plugin is the `example_plugin` in the plugins directory.

-To add new plugin, simple add a module in the plugins directory with submodules named `flask_frontend` and `worker`.
+To add new plugin, simply add a module in the plugins directory with submodules named `flask_frontend` and `worker`.

 ### Flask-frontend